-Mitigation: Wetland disturbance will be avoided as much as feasibly possible.
+Mitigation: Wetland disturbance will be avoided as much as feasibly 1.3. possible.
 Wetland mitigation measures will be clearly proposed, described, approved by the Town, and as deemed necessary and approved by the Town, monitored, and maintained by the developer for a set number of Mitigation measures will include at least a one-to-one ratio of disturbed wetland and wetland buffers to those replaced, and will be provided, as feasible, to address any adverse impacts to the habitat or species resources.
 Mitigation measures will ensure a zero influx of road and lawn chemical runoff into the wetlands and wetland buffer areas, and all habitats.
 A full report on the scheduled long-term maintenance for mitigation measures will be presented.
 Ongoing maintenance and upkeep reports for any proposed mitigated wetlands should be submitted to the Town on a routine basis.
 Any wetland that becomes hydrologically isolated due to construction shall be considered a disturbed wetland, and therefore included in mitigation plans.
 All replacement plant materials for any proposed mitigation will be listed with both their common and scientific names.
 Native plant materials must be used with no consideration given to any listed under the NYSDEC Prohibited and Regulated Invasive Plant Law.
 The potential for a bridge to be constructed at each wetland and watercourse crossing shall be evaluated.

-B. Soils, Topography (Steep Slopes) and Geology
+B. Topography (Steep Slopes)

 - 1. Existing Conditions: Soil conditions and types will be identified using the USDA National Web Surveyby a Certified Professional Geologist.
 Topography information will be attained from a professional Surveyor.
 The varying landscape will be discussed, and steep slopes will be identified and mapped in accordance with the different steep slope categories described in the Ossining Town Code §167-2.
-These maps will be provided in the DEIS for reference.
-The potential presence of rock on the site shall also be discussed. - 2.
+These maps will be provided in the DEIS for reference. - 2.
 Potential Impact: Potential impacts to the steep slopes will be discussed in the DEIS.
 Grading will be carried out as to minimize runoff, potentially utilizing land swales to redirect water runoff and minimize any impacts caused by construction (where reasonable and possible).
 A preliminary grading plan will be provided to identify potential negative impacts to the steep slopes.
-The potential for, and methods of rock removal shall also be discussed.

 3. Mitigation: The developer will comply with the Town of Ossining's steep slope codes, and mitigation will be provided to any adverse impacts, as necessary.
 Designated soil stockpiling areas and silt fencing will be used during construction to minimize runoff and to prevent runoff into the wetlands and wetland buffer areas.
-Wetlands protection and the prevention of problematic runoff from the existing ridge to the existing adjacent homes below are two importantof the biggest issues onto this project; they will be thoroughly and adequately addressed.
-Blasting mitigation measures will be discussed in the DEIS.
+Wetlands protection and the prevention of problematic runoff from the existing ridge to the existing adjacent homes below are two of the biggest issues to this project; they will be thoroughly and adequately addressed.